hashicorp/design-system/website/docs/components/page-header/partials/code/how-to-use.md

 ### Custom content

-Pass custom metadata to the component with a
+Pass custom metadata to the component with a `generic` contextual component that yields its contents.

 ```handlebars
 <Hds::PageHeader @title="Page title" as |PH|>